-Students returning to school following an absence must present a written excuse to the office within 2 weeks of the date of the absence.
-The written excuse will be filed in the student's records.
+Students returning to school following an absence must present a written excuse to the office that will be filed in the student's records.
 It must be signed by parents, regardless of prior oral communication.
 This written excuse must explain the reason for the absence and give the correct date(s) of the absence.
 Upon receipt of the written excuse, the student will be granted an admittance slip to class, which the student must present to his teacher.
 Students must present the admittance slip to each of their teachers throughout the day.